-Always turn the battery load tester OFF before connecting the tester cables to the battery terminals.
-Connecting tester cables with the load tester ON could cause a spark resulting in a battery explosion which could result in death or serious injury.
+Turn battery load tester OFF before connecting tester cables to battery terminals.
+Connecting tester cables with load tester ON can cause a spark and battery explosion, which could result in death or serious injury.
+(00252a)

 3. Connect tester leads to battery posts and place induction pickup over negative (black) cable.
 See Figure 7-44.